-Applicants hunting on private lands must present either a proof of estate purchase (for landowners) or the owner’s signature on the permission contract (for the visitor) and the map of the territory.
+Applicants hunting on private lands must present either proof of estate purchase (for landowners) or the owner’s signature on the permission contract (for the visitor) and a map of the territory.
 For applicants hunting on public lands, the lottery system proves to be the most viable option for residents.
 Non-residents must be accompanied by a guide.

 License Acquisition: Florida

 The Florida Fish & Wildlife Conservation Commission (FWC) offers three programs where one can participate in hunting alligators.

 The Private Lands Alligator Management Program is basically reserved for landowners and visitors hunting on private property.
-The private land owner must acquire both an alligator trapping license and an alligator farming license (for collecting alligator eggs).
+The private landowner must acquire both an alligator trapping license and an alligator farming license (for collecting alligator eggs).